LeoDepriester/Sherlock/README.md

-Guard
+Sherlock
 =====

-Guard is a log analyser.
+Sherlock is a little log viewer.